Are NDAs legally binding in Lithuania? A guide for employers [2024]

 In Lithuania, confidential commercial information, commercial secrets, and data protection regulations may be covered in an NDA.
 This includes:

 Any information that's publicly known or part of the public domain isn’t covered by an NDA.
-Employees cannot be prevented from disclosing criminal activity committed by a company through the use of NDAs.
-As per the Lithuanian Supreme Court, some confidential information is covered by the civil code.
+As per Lithuanian Whistleblower Protection Law, employees cannot be prevented from disclosing criminal activity committed by a company through the use of NDAs.
+As per the Lithuanian Supreme Court, some confidential information is covered by the Civil Code.

 When should you use an NDA?